Race in Novato

 Marlon Griffith, who had been stoic throughout, later said, “I was more pissed off with how they treated my mom.”

-There are doubtless more stories to tell.
+There are hundreds of additional stories to tell.
 When I started researching and writing about race in Novato, I was startled to find there was were so many stories I didn’t know or didn’t remember.